walbourn/directx-sdk-samples/DirectXTex/ReadMe.txt

 * Loading of 96bpp floating-point TIFF files results in a corrupted image prior to Windows 8.
 This fix is available on Windows 7 SP1 with KB 2670838 installed.

+* The VS 2017 projects make use of /permissive- for improved C++ standard conformance.
+Use of a Windows 10 SDK prior to the Fall Creators Update (16299) or an Xbox One XDK prior to June 2017 QFE 4 may result in failures due to problems with the system headers.
+You can work around these by deleting /permissive- from the project files which is found in the <AdditionalOptions> element.

 ------------------------------------
 RELEASE HISTORY

+November 1, 2017
+    VS 2017 updated for Windows 10 Fall Creators Update SDK (16299)

 September 22, 2017
     Updated for VS 2017 15.3 update /permissive- changes